Battle of Gibraltar: The feud between Britain and Spain explained, and what it has to do with Brexit

 Rhetoric ramping up

-The Gibraltar issue has seen pointed comparisons to another British conflict with a Spanish-speaking nation over an island territory: The 1980s conflict between the U.K. and Argentina over the Falkland Islands, or Malvinas.
+The Gibraltar issue has seen pointed comparisons to another British conflict with a Spanish-speaking nation: The 1980s standoff between the U.K. and Argentina over the Falkland Islands, or Malvinas.
 Michael Howard, a former Conservative leader, said in a Sunday television interview that prime minister Margaret Thatcher had sent British warships to the South Atlantic in 1982 to defend the Falklands, and Ms. May could conceivably do the same now:

 I'm absolutely clear that our current woman prime minister will show the same resolve in relation to Gibraltar as her predecessor did.